sonata-project/SonataAdminBundle/Resources/doc/reference/dashboard.rst

     Blocks may accept/require additional settings to be passed in order to work properly.
 Refer to the associated documentation/implementation to get more information on each block's options and requirements.

+    You can also configure the ``roles`` section to configure users that can view the block.

 Display two ``Admin`` list blocks with different dashboard groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^